-The American Pilgrimage Project will be based in the university's Berkley Center for Religion, Peace, and World Affairs.
-Paul Elie, Senior Fellow with the Berkley Center, is the director of the project and Georgetown's principal liaison with StoryCorps, which is based in Brooklyn, New York.
+The American Pilgrimage Project is based in the university's Berkley Center for Religion, Peace, and World Affairs.
+Paul Elie, senior fellow with the Berkley Center, is the director of the project and Georgetown's principal liaison with StoryCorps, which is based in Brooklyn, New York.

 StoryCorps, founded by MacArthur Award winner Dave Isay, seeks to collect, record, and share the stories of the American people as a public service.
 StoryCorps employs the “conversation approach”: two people who know each other sit together at a microphone and talk about topics of their own choosing.
 In the past eight years, StoryCorps has collected over 40,000 interviews, documenting the American experience and preserving with dignity those voices often excluded from the historical record.

 The American Pilgrimage Project is StoryCorps’ first project devoted to religion, and the partnership with Georgetown is StoryCorps' first with a university.
 It is hoped that the project will deepen our shared understanding of the particularity of American religion; of the roles of narrative, conversation, and family ties in religious belief; and of the ways beliefs are transmitted and transformed from one generation to the next.
 Through the American Pilgrimage Project, the Berkley Center, StoryCorps, and Georgetown University hope to render the ongoing American pilgrimage in its considerable vitality and diversity.

 January 28, 2015